ULEZ Frequently Asked Questions

 What is ULEZ?

-It does not matter if you live, work, or simply drive through London, all vehicles within the ULEZ zone must pay the daily charge.
+It does not matter if you live, work, or simply drive through London, all vehicles within the ULEZ zone that are not compliant with the emissions regulations must pay the daily charge.
 The exception to this is if a car is parked within the zone but not driven.

 What is ULEZ compliant?